pearmini/genji/docs/reference/directives.md

 ## code

-Wether to show the code block or not; defaults to true.
+Wether to show the code block or not; defaults to _true_.

 ````md
 ```js eval code=false